 Grand Central Terminal

-DESCRIPTION: New York City’s best place to people-watch; built in the time of the robber barons, this magnificent gift for the masses is mounted in the center of Park Avenue; recently renovated, it looks better than when it first opened in 1913; in a day’s time you can watch 500,000 people purchasing train tickets, catching trains, waiting for trains, greeting friends and loved ones; then take time to marvel at the marble interior, or carouse more than 50 retail shops in Grand Central Market open from 8a-8p; a Michael Jordan’s Steakhouse, on the mezzanine level, and a dozen others are open from 10a-9p Mon-Sat and 10a-6p on Sundays; while the main food court is downstairs; also features a calendar of events
+DESCRIPTION: New York City’s best place to people-watch; built in the time of the robber barons, this magnificent gift for the masses is mounted in the center of Park Avenue; recently renovated, it looks better than when it first opened in 1913.
+In a day’s time you can watch 500,000 people purchasing train tickets, catching trains, waiting for trains, greeting friends and loved ones.
+Then take time to marvel at the marble interior, or carouse more than 50 retail shops in Grand Central Market open from 8a-8p.
+A Michael Jordan’s Steakhouse, on the mezzanine level, and a dozen others are open from 10a-9p Mon-Sat and 10a-6p on Sundays.
+The main food court is downstairs.
+A calendar of events is posted inside.

 DAYS & HOURS: open 24/7

 ADDRESS: 87 East 42 Street, New York, NY MAP